jennytlee/NYTimesSearch/README.md

 * [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce view boilerplate.
 * [x] Replace `GridView` with the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) and the `StaggeredGridLayoutManager` to improve the grid of image results displayed
-* [ ] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
+* [x] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.

 The following **additional** features are implemented:

 * Used the [Android Staggered Grid](https://github.com/etsy/AndroidStaggeredGrid) library instead of RecyclerView for a more modern UI.
+* On startup, top articles are loaded.

 ## Video Walkthrough